 Lilly (who also make Humalog) now sell Basaglar (a “biosimilar” U100 insulin glargine) in the US, but it is not on the Australian PBS.

 Back in October I wrote about the PBS introduction of Semglee, a U100 insulin glargine from Mylan.
 I think there has been pushback from medicos on the ability of pharmacists to do brand substitution on an as-important medication as insulin though.
 I don’t know anything about the sales figures.

 Incidentally Toujeo is Sanofi’s U300 insulin glargine.
 Due to the higher concentration it has a longer life, as I described when it was added to the PBS in 2018.

 Some people (including doctors) have been very confused about this.

 SoloStar is not a type of insulin!

 SoloStar is Sanofi’s name for their disposable insulin pen cartridges.
 Just like Novo have their FlexPen and FlexTouch pens for various insulins, and Lilly have their KwikPen for Humalog and Basaglar.

 Apidra (a quick-acting insulin) is available in Apidra SoloStar format.

 There’s also Lantus SoloStar, and Toujeo SoloStar.

 As as aside, I do know a story of one mistake where a doctor charted “SoloStar” for a hospital patient, and Apidra SoloStar was the first one that came up on the computer.
-It was only realised after the injection of an “evening dose” of >20U of Apidra was administered.
+It was only realised when the injection of an “evening dose” of >20U of Apidra was being administered.
 Luckily a medical crisis was averted, but it highlights the need for caution: SoloStar is not the name of an insulin!